BeiningRao/picosdk_python_WSL_control_example/README.md

  Save this picosdk.ipynb in the picosdk-python-wrapper directory.

+ The official github also offers some example, but it seems not be suitable for WSL( especially Ubuntu22).

  ## Second step
  !!!
 This exmaple(picosdk.ipynb) is particulrally for WSL (Ubuntu).
 You should firstly share and attach picoscope to WSL system then run it.